miguelalvarezd/FastRobots/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>My name is Miguel Álvarez Domínguez.
-I'm an exchange student from Spain, currently on my senior year, studying Electrical Engineering.
-My home university is Universidad Pontificia Comillas, in Madrid (Spain).
-I enjoy photography, Formula 1, as well as playin pádel (a spanish sport similar to tennis).</p>
+<p>Hey there!
+I'm Miguel Álvarez Domínguez, and I'm a senior studying Electrical Engineering.
+Originally from Universidad Pontificia Comillas in Madrid, Spain, I'm currently as a exchange student in Cornell University.
+When I'm not doing engineering stuff, you'll catch me enjoying photography, following Formula 1, and hustling on the pádel court (think tennis, but with a Spanish twist).
+Come along with me on this journey, where I'll post all the discoveries and lab reports from Fast Robots!</p>

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/mediumish-jekyll-template.png" alt="jekyll template mediumish" /></p>
 <h4>Documentation</h4>